Premalu Pellillu: Plot

+Seeing the family disintegrate, Saroja brings Radha into their home.
+Radha restores order to the household and showers the neglected infants with motherly affection.
+Desperate to save her son, Madhu’s mother begs him to remarry.
+Madhu agrees to a second marriage with Radha, but under one harsh stipulation: she will be a mother to his children, but never his true wife.
+Radha selflessly accepts the terms, and they marry.
+From that moment on, Radha unconditionally adores Madhu and patiently strives to reform him and pull him back from the brink.

 Mohan is obsessed with wealth and overlooks his parents when Radha aids them, which makes Janaki regretful.
 Moreover, Raghavaiah turned terminally ill, and when Madhu was diagnosed, to underwent surgery.
 Just before he encounters Indira, who mocks him as impaired, Madhu again takes sedation.
 However, Radha, with her grit, enlightens him regardless of being beaten to death when his integrity emanates.
 Forthwith, he sets foot for Radha after accomplishing surgery, seeks pardon, and wholeheartedly receives her as his better half.
 Apart from this, Mohan continuously pesters Malathi for his luxuries, which her father withholds.
 So, he hustles for divorce and approaches Madhu for a fake certificate, being unbeknownst.
 Whereat, he detects and rectifies him with Radha and reunites the pair.

 Meanwhile, remorseful Indira eats humble pie, craves for her children, and steps up when Radha conceives.
 Indira implores Radha to spend two days with the kiddies, which she approves in the absence of Madhu.
 Anyhow, they cannot stand in that atmosphere and abscond.
 Concurrently, Madhu returns to chastise Radha, which throws her into labor.
 Now Madhu & Indira hasten for the children.
 At last, Indira sacrifices her life while guarding them, and they admit her as a mother at the last breath.
 Finally, the movie ends happily with Radha delivering a baby girl.